wp-plugins/post-profit-stats/readme.txt

   * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.0.6 April 8th, 2014 =
+ * NOTE: NO Browser Stats were recorded version 1.0.5 or earlier.
+Users who decide to upgrade the database please note.
+When you update the database your old total hit count will be added to the ??? (unknown browser) and desktop device to keep future stats accurate.
+If you don't like this, simply do not update the database just delete the old one and you will start over fresh.
+ * NEW: Our plugin now creates one row per day for a user's post in the database and updates the hit counts instead of creating a row for each hit making the database size decrease dramatically.
+ * NEW: jQuery Mobile 1.4.2 update for UI and more.
+ * NEW: View Browsers Stats for Safari, Firefox, Chrome, IE, Opera.
+You can also view the stats from the devices that the views are coming from like mobile, tablet, video game consoles and desktop computers.
+ * NEW: By installing the co authors plus plugin you can now add and track multiple authors to your posts.
+When you do so, go to your post page and you will now see instructions on how it works.
+This method is a way for owners to get multiple authors to help promote posts and track their stats.
+ * NEW: Option to hide the browser stats for authors.
+ * NEW: Option to hide the POST ID edit link for authors when they are looking at the detailed stats.
+ * NEW: Option to show a note to all authors on the author detail stats page.
+ * NOTICE: We said it before and we'll say it again...
+Our plugin works with cache plugins!
+ * PRO Verions Note: You must update the FREE version before updating the PRO version.
+ * ENTERPRISE Verions Note: You will need to re-enter your databse name, user and password after updating the FREE version.

 = Version 1.0.5 February 10th, 2014 =
  * FIXED: Count issue when site has Recent Posts on page too.